tedysaputro/TWI-Master-Slave-CVAVR/readme.md

-Two Wire Interface between two ATMEGA 16 using CodeVisionAVR i just test it in Proteus ISIS. test in real hardware is coming soon
+# Two Wire Interface between two ATMEGA 16 using CodeVisionAVR

+## Note:
+	- i just test it in Proteus ISIS.
+	- test in real hardware is coming soon